[back to home]

 \[ \text{RoPE1d} (x, t) = {\small \begin{pmatrix} \cos (\omega_1 t) & -\sin (\omega_1 t) & 0 & 0 & \cdots & 0 & 0 \\ \sin (\omega_1 t) & \cos (\omega_1 t) & 0 & 0 & \cdots & 0 & 0 \\ 0 & 0 & \cos (\omega_2 t) & -\sin (\omega_2 t) & \cdots & 0 & 0 \\ 0 & 0 & \sin (\omega_2 t) & \cos (\omega_2 t) & \cdots & 0 & 0 \\ \vdots & \vdots & \vdots & \vdots & \ddots & \vdots & \vdots \\ 0 & 0 & 0 & 0 & \cdots & \cos (\omega_{D / 2} t) & -\sin (\omega_{D / 2} t) \\ 0 & 0 & 0 & 0 & \cdots & \sin (\omega_{D / 2} t) & \cos (\omega_{D / 2} t) \\ \end{pmatrix} } x. \]

-Typically, a range of log-spaced frequency magnitudes are selected, where the \(i\)th frequency magnitude is \[\omega_i = \omega_\text{min} \cdot (\omega_\text{max} / \omega_\text{min}) ^{\frac{i}{D/2 - 1}}.\]
+Typically, a range of log-spaced frequencies are selected, where the \(i\)th frequency is \[\omega_i = \omega_\text{min} \cdot (\omega_\text{max} / \omega_\text{min}) ^{\frac{i}{D/2 - 1}}.\]

-Intuitively, larger values of \(\omega_\text{min}\) and \(\omega_\text{max}\) enforce the prior that queries should be more specific about position, which can improve expressivity but hurt generalizability.
-Similarly, smaller values of \(\omega_\text{min}\) and \(\omega_\text{max}\) lead to more invariance w.r.t position, improving generalizability but hurting expressivity.
+Larger frequencies enforce the prior that queries should be more specific about position, which can improve expressivity but hurt generalizability.
+Similarly, smaller frequencies lead to more invariance w.r.t position, improving generalizability but hurting expressivity.
+Including a wide range of frequencies (\(\omega_\text{min} \ll \omega_\text{max}\)) enables a wide range of specificities, but reduces the number of query/key dimensions available for use at any particular level of specificity.

 Fig. 2.
 Cosine similarities between a fixed query and the 1d-RoPE-rotated version of itself, over varying positions.